msakuta/SqScripter/VC2015/sqscripter-test/doc/reference/Creep.rst

    How much resource this Creep is carrying.
 Read only.

+.. js:attribute:: Creep.moveParts

+   The number of move parts this Creep has.
+Read only.

 .. js:attribute:: Creep.memory

    A special field that can contain arbitrary data in the scripts.
    You can set any type of data into this field and read it back later at any time.
-   The stored object is not freed even a tick is elapsed.
+   The stored object is not freed even after a tick is elapsed.

    Example in Squirrel: